media365/transmiter/readme.md

 php artisan vendor:publish --provider="Media365\Transmitter\TransmitterServiceProvider"
 ```

-Don't forget to add the credentials for your sms gateway(Texvertising).
-Feel free to change the SMS gateway driver
+Don't forget to add the credentials for your sms gateway(Texvertising) in `config/transmitter.php`.
+Feel free to change the SMS gateway driver class.
-class.
-To log sms instead of sending sms there is a driver called 'LogSMS'.
-To use this put
+To log sms instead of sending sms there is a driver called 'LogSMS' out of the box.
+To use this set
-`\Media365\Transmitter\Services\Textvertising::class` as driver.
+`\Media365\Transmitter\Services\LogSMS::class` as driver in the `config/transmitter.php`.

 ## Usages